relaycorp/relaynet-courier/README.md

 ## Proof of concept

-This will be roughly equivalent to implementing [`CoSocket/server.js`](https://github.com/relaynet/poc/blob/master/CoSocket/server.js) and then integrating it in [`user-gateway`](https://github.com/relaynet/poc/blob/master/bin/user-gateway).
+This will be roughly equivalent to [`relayer-gateway`](https://github.com/relaynet/poc/blob/master/bin/relayer-gateway).